Tours Sitemap Accessibility Skiptocontent Search

 stones from the site of Tiboda

 This is the view from the other side of the seaweed structure in the first photo.
-There was another stone structure on this side similar to the stone structure in the first photo, before it was bulldozed into a pile of stone by the beach for the seaweed to gradually cover.
-No archaeological studies have been taken so far to uncover what lays beneath this stone structure, nor were there any underwater studies to catalogue the actual city a few hundred yards into the sea!
+There was another stone structure on this side similar to the stone structure in the first photo, before it was bulldozed into a pile of stone for the seaweed to gradually cover.
+No archaeological studies have been taken so far to uncover what lays beneath this stone structure, nor were there any professional studies to catalogue the actual city.

 sunset by Tiboda village by the beach, showing a few mud houses and palm trees